by Maren Madalyn, contributing writer

 - Want to help new and returning families have a positive public school experience?
 Give both a leg up with the transition by sharing our Insider’s Guide to Schools.
 This resource demystifies how parents can easily and consistently participate in their child’s school communities and education.

 - Gathering feedback from families about existing opportunities for participation?
 Ask your students for feedback, too.
 Students have a unique and valuable perspective to offer, even on activities geared towards partnering with the entire family.
 Consider putting together student focus groups or surveys to elicit their input.
-Better still, communicate your findings from these focus groups with families, making them partners in your school’s plans to address students’ needs.
+Better still, communicate your findings from these focus groups with families, making them partners in your school’s plans and decision making to address students’ needs.
 Take a look at this Wisconsin school district’s protocols for student focus groups as a starting point for designing your own.

 2. Ensure strategies are doable

-Families may face barriers to participating in learning activities.
 Parents often have a busy schedule, just as educators do, so it can be difficult for them to give significant time to an elaborate project or multi-day activity.
 Further, activities exclusively held on campus and in-person may be inaccessible for families that live further away, or have work schedules that prevent their attendance.

 Schools can recognize the current capacity of parents for engagement by calibrating their offerings to meet these stakeholders where they are.
 Often the most doable approaches are small and baked into existing daily routines.
 By breaking down opportunities for participation into simple and low-effort activities, schools help families avoid feeling overwhelmed and encourage consistent participation in their child’s learning.
 And this cultivates quality education and development for kids!